Contents

 Decorative Items

-The loose ends of the aq basqur are concealed by the yesikqas (which literally means the brow of the door), a small decorative rectangular all-pile weaving.
-This is positioned behind the uwıqs facing inwards exactly in-line with the door above the qızıl basqur and overlapping the ends of the aq basqur, thus “completing” the pattern around the yurt.
-A pair of ishki janbaw, or inner side tapes, are sewn to each side of the yesikqas and hang like garlands with their other ends tied to the keregebas.
+The loose ends of the aq basqur are concealed by the esikqas (which literally means the brow of the door), a small decorative rectangular all-pile weaving.
+This is positioned behind the uwıqs facing inwards, exactly in line with the door above the qızıl basqur and overlapping the ends of the aq basqur, thus "completing" the pattern around the yurt.
+A pair of ishki janbaw, or inner side tapes, are sewn to each side of the esikqas and hang like garlands with their other ends tied to the keregebas.
 The ishki janbaw are narrow tapes, woven in combination technique with a symmetrical design and a lower fringe of red and green tassels.
-Today it is very unusual to see a yurt with a yesikqas.
-Where they still exist it is now more common to position the yesikqas in front of the uwıqs so it can be fully seen.
+Today it is very unusual to see a yurt with an esikqas.
+Where they still exist it is now more common to position the esikqas in front of the uwıqs so it can be fully seen.

 Fully decorated yurt interior